OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 2. **What did `g++` do to generate this binary file?**
 3. **What are the generated procedures being run in assembly?**

-As we'll see, the process is extremely complicated.
-We'll be answering all of these questions, but they have very long answers.
-Follow with me on this adventure to understand the inner workings of a C++ program.
+As we'll see, the process is extremely complicated. *To make this easier to navigate, I have made collapsible blocks identifiable by the cursor next to questions.*

 # Structure of the Executable: ELF Format